MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupOwnerByRef.md

 Add a user or service principal to a Microsoft 365 or security group's owners.
 The owners are a set of users or service principals who are allowed to modify the group object.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupOwnerByRef](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroupOwnerByRef?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)